jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 Author stylesheets are the most common type of stylesheet (either written by the author inline or by linking to external stylesheet(s)) and this is the only origin that you have control over as a developer.

 At this stage, it is also worth mentioning the often hotly debated `!important` declaration.
 When used it raises the specificity of a declaration.
-In other words, an important declaration can be used to override other declarations (it even overrides inline styles from HTML) For instance,
+In other words, an important declaration can be used to override other declarations (it even overrides inline styles from HTML), for instance:

 ```css
 body {